 After braces are removed, removable retainers prevent teeth from shifting to previous, undesired positions.
 Retainers are common treatments for anyone who has worn braces.

 Sometimes, Dr. Aljanabi and the Brooklyn Orthodontics team can correct a problem without using an orthodontic appliance.

 Extraction or the serial removal of baby teeth can sometimes ease severe crowding in the mouth.

 Non-braces treatment can result in noticeable improvements in tooth alignment.
 The width of the adjacent baby teeth is reduced so the permanent teeth align on their own.

-If you have questions about the common treatments used in orthodontics care, please call our helpful Brooklyn Orthodonticss staff at (718) 333-5898.
+If you have questions about the common treatments used in orthodontic care, please call our helpful Brooklyn Orthodontics staff at (718) 333-5898.
 Our experienced team stands ready to answer your questions about orthodontic treatment.